wix-incubator/wix-rest-docs/guides/API Query Language.md

 ## The `fields` section

-The fields section is an array of field names/paths to return.
+The `fields` section is an array of field paths to return.
-If a pointed field of the DTO contains an object, the entire sub-object will be returned.
+If a field path points to an object, the entire sub-object is returned.
-Subset of sub-objects can be returned by using dot notation.
+Subsets of sub-objects can be returned by using dot notation.
+In this example,
-In this example the returned entities will contain `firstName` from `name` sub-object and the entire `address` object
+the returned entities contain `firstName` from the `name` sub-object and the entire `address` object:

 ```json
 {